larsw/Docs/aspnetcore/publishing/iis.md

    ![Set No Managed Code for the .NET CLR Version.](iis/_static/edit-apppool-ws2016.png)

 > [!NOTE]
-> If you change the default identity of the application pool from **ApplicationPoolIdentity**, verify the new identity has the required permissions to access the application's folder and database.
+> If you change the default identity of the application pool from **ApplicationPoolIdentity**, verify the new identity has the required permissions to access the application's folder, database and private keys associated with certificates.

 ## Deploy the application
 Deploy the application to the folder you created on the target IIS system.
 Web Deploy is the recommended mechanism for deployment.
 Alternatives to Web Deploy are listed below.